Ravincroft's Retribution - 1. Leaving Home

 ‘No, he didn’t.’
 Jayden turned to Ren and frowned.

-‘Full-time from tomorrow.
+‘Full-time on Monday.
 I’m on the late shift for the rest of this week.
 After that, I have a couple of days off.
 I’ve given Ren the number if you want to contact me.’

 After pizza and coffee, Jayden offered to take Lia home.

-‘You can stay here if you want, there’s room on the couch and one spare room,’ Ren offered.
+‘You can stay here if you want and sleep in my room.
+I can sleep on the couch, and there’s one spare room for you, Jayden,’ Ren offered.

-‘I should go, but thanks Ren.’
+‘We should go, but thanks, Ren.’
 Lia looked at Jayden.
+‘Ready to go?
+Ren has had a busy few days.’

 Jayden nodded.
 ‘It’s on the way home for me anyway.’

-Ren saw his friends out and after going inside, looked around at the boxes waiting to be unpacked and sighed.
-He flopped into bed that night exhausted.
+Ren said goodbye to his friends, then went inside.
+He looked around at the boxes waiting to be unpacked and sighed, shaking his head.
+That night, he flopped into bed, exhausted.

 A news flash interrupted the bulletins.
-The head ranger came on from the Forgotten Valley Reserve, That’s the Conservation Park I applied for work a week ago.
-My interview is next week.
-Ren opened his eyes and sat up to focus on the story and the flannel fell into his hand.
+The head ranger from the Forgotten Valley Reserve reported; That’s the Conservation Park I applied for work a few weeks ago.
+Ren opened his eyes and sat up to focus on the story.
+The flannel fell into his hand.
 He caught some of what the park ranger read in his notes.

 ‘I don’t believe this.
+Am I going mad?
 My dreams, these stories, there must be some connection.’
 Ren said aloud to no one in particular.

 1 comment: